railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_accessRights.rst

 Access controls on the objects give you the possibility of defining what your users have the right to do with your data when they get access to it.
 Access control of objects is structured the same way as access to menus.

-.. tip::   **Definition**  *Object*
+.. note:: Object

    An object represents a document in the system.
    Objects are linked to database tables and also have additional concepts, such as the functions of fields, inheritance from other objects, and class methods that give them behavior.

 If no group is assigned to an object, all users can access it without any restriction of any sort.
 Conversely, when an access control is defined for an object, a user must be a member of a group owning appropriate access rights to have any sort of access to that object.

 You must always ensure that you don't lock the \ ``admin``\ group out of any objects that control administration and configuration options, such as the \ ``ir.model.access``\   model.

 You can manage four access modes on objects independently: